pvdz/zeparser3/README.md

 # ZeParser 3

-A JavaScript parser written in JavaScript, parsing ES6-ES9.
+A 100% spec compliant JavaScript parser written in JavaScript, parsing ES6-ES9.

 The parser itself is currently feature complete but not ready for production.

-Test262 is passing and there are thousands of local tests to improve coverage.
+Test262 is passing and there are thousands of additional unit tests to improve coverage.

-This means that anything stage 4 is supported by this parser, opted in by default (but you can request to parse in a specific version).
+Anything stage 4 is supported by this parser, opted in by default (but you can request to parse in a specific version).

+## ES modules

+Note that the files use `import` and `export` declarations and `import()`, which requires node 10+ or a cutting edge browsers.

+At the time of writing node requires an experimental flag (rendering shebang useless).

+It's a burden in some ways and nice in others.
+A prod build would not have any modules.

+## Usage

 ```
-# Tokenizer tests (probably broken at the moment):
+# Tokenizer tests (broken at the moment):
-./tests/zetokenizer.spec.js
+./tests/zetokenizer.spec.mjs

 # Tokenizer fuzz testing (broken atm)
-./tests/fuzz_tokens.js
+./tests/fuzz_tokens.mjs

 # Parser tests
 ./tests/zeparser.spec.js
+node --experimental-modules tests/zeparser.spec.mjs

 # Run all tests and ignore failures
 ./tests/zeparser.spec.js -F
+node --experimental-modules tests/zeparser.spec.mjs -F

 # Run test262 tests (needs setup)
 ./tests/zeparser.spec.js -t
+node --experimental-modules tests/zeparser.spec.mjs -t

-# Generated combinator non-crash tests
+# Generated combinator non-crash tests (broken)
-./tests/generated
+./tests/generated.js
 ```

+You can find a REPL in `tests/web/repl.html`, github link tbd.
+Will need very new browser due to es module syntax.

 # Building

+_(This is broken at the moment)_

 While the parser runs perfectly fine in dev mode it will be a bit slow.
 To generate a build (stored in `build/build.js`) run this in the project root: